shamasun/SAA-C03/01. Cloud Computing Fundamentals/README.md

 4. **Hybrid**: Private cloud + Public cloud

 Side comments:
-- With 3rd parties providing a management console across cloud vendors, you loose out on features unique to a cloud platform.
+- With 3rd party abstraction tool in multi-cloud, you may loose features unique to a cloud platform.
 Abstraction comes at a cost.
 - Names of Private cloud offerings: Outposts (AWS); Azure stack (Azure); Anthos (GCP).
 - Difference between On-premises infra (VMWare, HyperV, Zen Server) vs. Private cloud.
 Private cloud meets Cloud Computing definition.
 The former usually don't.
 - Using Public cloud with on-premises equipment is a Hybrid environment/ network (not Hybrid Cloud).
 In true Hybrid cloud, one gets the same tooling, same interface, etc. in working with both cloud environments.